We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Find Like-Minded People.

-Surround yourself with kind, frugal people who think like you and can lift you when you start to feel discouraged or frustrated, these people can lift you up and cheer you on.
+Surround yourself with kind, frugal people who think like you and can lift you up when you start to feel discouraged or frustrated.
+These people can cheer you on.

-You do get to chose your friends and those you hang out with.
-Why not be around those that are going to add value to your life and not drain you of energy?
+You do get to choose your friends and those you hang out with.
+Why not surround yourself with those who will add value to your life and not drain you of energy?

 Choose Honesty.

-For some reason, it is tough for us humans to be honest.
-There is guilt or a fear that is attached to being honest with someone.
+For some reason, it is tough for humans to be honest.
+There is guilt or a fear attached to being honest with someone.

 Being honest (by no means) should be confused with being mean.
 If someone asks if you like their sweater, you could say, “It’s not the right color for me.”